 Get Your Kindergarten Offer

-You will get your child’s kindergarten offer in the early spring.
-Your offer will tell you where your child will go to kindergarten next fall.
+Kindergarten offers are made in the early spring.
+Your offer letter will tell you where your child will go to kindergarten next fall.
 It will also tell you where your child is waitlisted.

 A school has a kindergarten waitlist when there are more students that apply to it than kindergarten seats available.
 Your child will automatically be added to the waitlist for any school you ranked higher on your kindergarten application than the school where your child got an offer.
 Schools will contact you directly if they are able to offer your child a seat from the waitlist.